 There are still pitfalls ahead, so an active approach might help.
-While a recession does not appear imminent, credit spreads may widen as investors forecast the likelihood of one, says Tara Torrens, portfolio manager for American High-Income Trust®.
+While a recession does not appear imminent, credit spreads may widen as investors forecast the likelihood of one, says fixed income portfolio manager Tara Torrens.

 Certain industries that are defensive in nature, such as health care and food, may offer more value in this environment.
 Commodities companies can also offer refuge in a late-cycle period.
 “There are always opportunities, but I’m maintaining a lot of liquidity that could then be redeployed if we see the type of spread widening that I’m expecting,” Torrens says.

 Emerging markets debt — a corner of the bond market that has been especially volatile — offers some opportunities as well.
-Several countries have raised rates ahead of the Fed and are on good financial footing, according to American Funds Emerging Markets Bond Fund® portfolio manager Rob Neithart.
+Several countries have raised rates ahead of the Fed and are on good financial footing, according to fixed income portfolio manager, Rob Neithart.
 Given the nuances of emerging markets investing, an active approach can help steer investors toward select investment ideas.

 At today’s yields, history suggests higher total returns in the future.
 This means that investors could benefit from holding bonds across fixed income asset classes, including high yield.